wvuweb/cleanslatecms-liquid-docs/35-blog-templates.md

 **Can I pull a list of blog posts onto another page, but have content authors specify which tags/labels to pull via the CleanSlate UI?**

 Yes.
-Specify [Custom Page Data](https://cleanslatecms.wvu.edu/how-to/theme-development/custom-data) for the page where you want to pull the posts, then use `r:set_var` and `r:get_page` to output the list.
-Here is a [code example for dynamic labels via the CleanSlate UI](#).
+Specify [Custom Page Data](https://cleanslatecms.wvu.edu/how-to/theme-development/custom-data) for the page where you want to pull the posts, then use `get_page` and `filter_articles` to output the list.
+Here is a [code example for dynamic labels via the CleanSlate UI](https://gist.github.com/wvuwebgist/29b9ba11dbede01dec7a10e5395ca30e).

 **Does CleanSlate have comments for blogs?**